 Jana is a long-time colleague of mine who provides sworn certificate translations in Germany.
-In 2015, after almost 25 years living and working in the UK as a legal translator from English into German, she moved to the South of Germany where she was sworn by her local Regional Court to provide certified translations and work as a court interpreter.
-Although based in the Black Forest region of Baden‑Wuerttemberg, Jana’s translations are recognized by courts in all states (Länder) of the Federal Republic as well as in Switzerland and Austria.
+In 2015, after almost 25 years living and working in the UK as a legal translator from English into German, she moved to the South of Germany.
+There, she was sworn by her local Regional Court to provide certified translations and work as a court interpreter.
+While Jana is based the Black Forest, all the courts in all the Germany, Austria and Switzerland recognise her translations.

-Not all translations need to be sworn but the authority that requested a translation will tell you if they expect it to be certified (“beglaubigt”/”beeidigt”).
+Authorities that request a translation will tell you if they expect it to be certified (“beglaubigt”/”beeidigt”).

 What does “sworn” mean?

-It means that the translator confirms with their stamp and signature that they provided a complete and accurate translation of the document that was sent to them (either as an electronic copy, an original or certified copy of the original).
+The sworn legal translator confirms with stamp and signature that they provided a complete and accurate translation of the document.
+They received this document either as an electronic copy, an original or certified copy of the original.

-“Sworn” translators in Germany go through a rigorous checking process – they must submit their relevant qualification certificates together with proof of knowledge and experience in legal translations.
-They also must have an up-to-date certificate of good conduct.
+“Sworn” translators in Germany go through a rigorous checking process.
+A translator submits their qualification certificates together with proof of knowledge and experience in legal translations.
+They also require an up-to-date certificate of good conduct.
 In addition, they need a data protection policy, to ensure that all personal data handled by them is safe.
-Once everything has been verified and all requirements are met, the translator will be invited to swear an oath before the president or vice-president of the regional court.
+Once everything is verified and all requirements are met, the translator is invited to swear an oath before the president or vice-president of the regional court.
 From then on, they are able to provide sworn translations and interpret in court proceedings.